 - Here is the cover letter I used: [ sample guide ]

-- Proof of relationship with sponsor
+- Proof of relationship with the sponsor (if applicable)

-Note: I provided travel history and photos of my ex and me, and photos of that said ex and his father.
+Note: I provided travel history and photos

 - Authenticated birth certificate from NSO.